 Drafted by Councilwoman Maria Viramontes, the city's latest idea to possibly buy the school district's administrative office on Bissell Avenue, its warehouse on Ohio Avenue and Gompers High School on Ninth Street would supply the district with cash.
 In return, the city would get equity in the form of property for housing or other redevelopment.

 Time is running out.
 The school board is scheduled to decide Feb.
 11 whether to close as many as eight schools over two years to save $3.4 million annually.
-The proposed closure list carries 10 elementary schools,
+The proposed closure list carries 10 elementary schools, Adams Middle and Kennedy High schools in Richmond, and Portola Middle in El Cerrito.
+Many of the elementary schools enroll fewer than 500 children, and administrators say they cannot afford to run all of them.

 Any city funding is temporary, council members said, and the school board must find a long-term answer to its financial crisis.